Hosting and bandwidth provided by MacAce.net.

 |Talk Time (3G):||7 Hours||7 Hours|

 |Talk Time (2G):||14 Hours||None|

 |Fastest iOS:||iOS 6||iOS 6|

 *On October 4, 2011, Apple introduced a low-end 8 GB configuration, which EveryiPhone.com documents as iPhone 4 (GSM, Revision A) due to a variety of different identifiers, and discontinued the 16 GB and 32 GB configurations.
 The 16 GB and 32 GB configurations cost US$199 and US$299, respectively, and the 8 GB model originally was US$99.
 The 8 GB configuration was cut to US$0 on September 12, 2012 and discontinued on September 10, 2013 in most markets, including the US.
 The iPhone 4 was discontinued entirely on September 9, 2014.
 These prices all required a two-year contract in the US.

 So, which one should I buy?

 Ultimately, most users should consider a newer iPhone as the iPhone 4 models no longer support the current version of the iOS and continued app support will be increasingly limited.
 However, for those on a tight budget and with modest expectations and requirements, the iPhone 4 remains well worth consideration.

 Whether to buy a GSM or CDMA iPhone 4 is your decision, if either, but the devices essentially were the same price originally and tend to be roughly the same price on the used market, too.

-There are any number of places to purchase a used iPhone 4 as well as services.
+There are any number of places to purchase a used iPhone 4.
 However, purchasing from a quality company with extensive iPhone knowledge -- and after sales support -- will provide the best experience and save you money and time, too.